Is Katie Holmes Happier With Jamie Foxx Than With Tom Cruise? Here’s Why People Think So

 In fact, according to the Daily Mail, the clip emerged amid rumors that Katie Holmes had been in a “five-year dating ban” following her divorce with the Jack Reacher star.

-During that period, rumors about romance between Cruise’s ex and one of his close buddies and co-stars, although they have never been spotted in a compromising situation together until recently.
+During that period, there were rumors about a romance between Cruise’s ex and one of his close buddies and co-stars, although they have never been spotted in a compromising situation together until recently.

 This development made some people wonder why she even got married to Cruise in the first place.
 According to an opinion piece from The Sun’s Karren Brady, it appears as though Holmes rushed into marriage with Cruise because of the hefty package presented by the top Hollywood actor.